ArchipelagoMW/Archipelago/docs/world api.md

 ### Tests

-Each World is expected to include unit tests that cover its logic, to ensure no logic bug regressions.
+Each world is expected to include unit tests that cover its logic, to ensure no logic bug regressions.
 This can be done by creating a `/test` package within your world package.
 The `__init__.py` within this folder is where the World's TestBase should be defined.
 This can be inherited from the main TestBase, which will automatically set up a solo multiworld for each test written using it.
 Within subsequent modules, classes should be defined which inherit the world